Bhimeshwar: Boundaries

-The region is bordered by the Sun Kosi River on the west and the Khimti Khola River on the east.
+The region is bordered by the Sun Koshi River on the west and the Khimti Khola River on the east.
 It is divided unequally by the River Tama Koshi and Charnawoti Khola, proportionately two-thirds to the west of the river and one-third to the east.

-To the north east lies the impressive Rolwaling Himal to the western edge of which are such peaks as Gauri Shankar and Melungtse.
-Gauri Shankar is synonymous with the god Shiva and his consort Parvati.
+To the northeast lies the impressive Rolwaling Himal to the western edge of which are such peaks as Gauri Shankar and Melungtse.
+Gauri Shankar is synonymous with the Hindu deity Shiva and his consort Parvati.

 Geography

-To the northwest the mountains slope gently downwards towards the ancient pass of Kuti that starts above the Tibetan town of Khasa and follows the waters of the Bhote Kosi from Tibet.
-The river flows past Kodari and Tatopani (Hot Springs) on the Nepalese side and gradually rushes down into an ever-widening stream of water that becomes the Sun Kosi.
+To the northwest the mountains slope gently downwards towards the ancient pass of Kuti that starts above the Tibetan town of Khasa and follows the waters of the Bhote Koshi from Tibet.
+The river flows past Kodari and Tatopani (Hot Springs) on the Nepalese side and gradually rushes down into an ever-widening stream of water that becomes the Sun Koshi.